do-mart/gramolang/README.md

 ### 2. Providing a key value directly
-A single value can be provided as an initialization argument to the wrapper class for testing or debugging purposes, or to override a default environment key:
+A key can be also be provided as an initialization argument to the wrapper class (e.g. for testing or debugging purposes, or to override a default environment key):

 ```python
 from gramolang import OpenAIWrapper